fts4vmc/FTS4VMC/README.md

 $ git clone https://github.com/fts4vmc/FTS4VMC.git
 ```

+### Graphviz

 A path to the dot binaries must be present in the environment variable PATH for graph rendering.

+On Windows be sure to click on **Add Graphviz to system PATH** during the installation process.

+On Mac installing Graphviz using brew adds the program to the PATH automatically.

+On Linux if installed with a package manager it should be already available in
+the PATH variable.

+#### Add Graphviz to the PATH manually

+If you'already installed Graphviz, but it is not available inside the PATH
+variable, you have to locate where the executable is installed and then
+add the program using the following command.

 For Linux and Mac:
 ```bash